RachelFurlong-dev/bug-match-M2/README.md

 - Chris Dixon for games & memory game introduction

-- Ferenc Almasi alternative approach to memory games
+- Chat GPT for help with linking BootStrap modal contact form to Email JS